Single Sided Hearing Loss

 Dependent on the problem, there are several types of surgical remediation procedures that can repair the damage and cure or at the very least reduce the hearing loss.
 For instance, in the case of Otosclerosis, a procedure called a stapedectomy may be undertaken which replaces the Stapes (stirrup bone in the middle ear) with a prosthesis.
 In many cases, this will return someone's hearing to normal or near normal.

-In the case of complete destruction of the eardrum through trauma or infection, there is a procedure called tympanoplasty which can replace the eardrum with a skin graft.
+In the case of the complete destruction of the eardrum through trauma or infection, there is a procedure called tympanoplasty which can replace the eardrum with a skin graft.
 The operation has a high success rate and it will reduce the hearing loss.
 In the case of ossicular disconnection, an operation is undertaken to repair the ossicles, this will more often than not minimise the hearing loss.

 Sometimes though, remedial surgery may not be an effective strategy or there may have been too much damage to the middle ear cavity and surrounding tissue.
 In case such as these, hearing aid technology may well be the best option.
 In the case of conductive hearing loss, there are two strategies using very different types of hearing aids.